spacecatpixel/lokidocs/docs/ServiceNodes/OpenPort22023.md

-title: Loki Documentation | Open Port 22023 | Loki Service Node Troubleshooting
+title: Loki Documentation | Loki Service Node Troubleshooting Port 22023
 description: Having error codes showing port 22023 is not open.
 Follow this guide to open your ports and start staking to a Loki Service Node.

 # Open port 22023